Call glossary

 A video stream category referring to the stream with larger resolution when main-sub stream functionality is enabled.
 When enabled, the video encoder outputs two streams for the same video.

-Sub stream
+Low-resolution stream

 A video stream category referring to the stream with smaller resolution when main-sub stream functionality is enabled.
 When enabled, the video encoder outputs two streams for the same video.